enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 design or layout of my articles while writing, or having to modify my article because it didn't suit my styling visions.

-4. *I wanted to have fun doing it!* Having built endless suites that had to be optimized for IE6+ and other legacy browsers, I really felt the urge to simply use the latest technology available, and don't look back.
+4. *I wanted to have fun doing it!* Having built endless sites that had to be optimized for IE6+ and other legacy browsers, I really felt the urge to simply use the latest technology available, and don't look back.
 If people want to read my posts on deprecated browsers, they can.
 But they won't see any layout.